WNWT-LD

 WNWT-LD (channel 37) is a television station in New York City, airing programming from Story Television.
-It is owned and operated by Weigel Broadcasting alongside Middletown Township, New Jersey–licensed MeTV station WJLP (channel 33) and Bridgeport, Connecticut–licensed Story Television outlet WZME (channel 43).
-WNWT-LD and WJLP share studios in Freehold Township, New Jersey, and transmitter facilities at 4 Times Square in midtown Manhattan.
+It is owned by Weigel Broadcasting alongside MeTV station WJLP (channel 33) and fellow Story Television outlet WZME (channel 43).
+WNWT-LD and WJLP share studios in Freehold Township, New Jersey, and transmitter facilities at One World Trade Center in Lower Manhattan.
 Despite WNWT-LD legally holding a low-power license, it transmits using WJLP's full-power spectrum through a channel sharing agreement.
 This ensures complete reception across the New York City television market.

 The station has used various virtual channels since its conversion to digital television in 2012, due to the lack of allocations in the New York and Philadelphia markets, starting on channel 3 (conflicting with KYW-TV), then 51 (averting a conflict with NJ PBS station WNJN on channel 50) from late 2013 until mid-2019, then 6 and 18 (conflicting with WPVI-TV, then WUVN in Hartford, Connecticut), before finally settling on channel 37 on August 1, 2019.